-Good brow game is the latest secret to success in beauty, especially when you’ve just enhanced them with microblading.
+Good brow game is the latest secret to success in beauty, especially when have just enhanced them with microblading.
 The great thing is microbladed eyebrows last a long time, with proper aftercare and maintenance.
 Using a proper microblading routine will keep your new brows looking its best – and for the longest time possible.

-Read on to learn everything you need to know about the dos and don’ts of microblading and how to perfect brows.
+Read on to learn everything you need to know about the do’s and don’ts of microblading and how to perfect brows.

 Disclaimer: This article provides some general best practices and guidelines applicable in common situations.
 However, your microblading artist may provide more specific or even different advice than this article.
 If this is the case, always follow the artist’s advice instead as they know your specific situation and can give you tailored advice for the best possible outcome.

 - How Long Does Microblading Aftercare Last?

 - The Healing procedure: What should you expect?

 - Some Do’s and Don’ts of Microblading healing routine

 - Remedies for moisturized skin and bone-dry brows